yssource/rhai/README.md

 let result = engine.eval_expression::<i64>("2 + (10 + 10) * 2")?;
 ```

-When evaluation _expressions_, no control-flow statement (e.g. `if`, `while`, `for`) is not supported and will be
+When evaluation _expressions_, no full-blown statement (e.g. `if`, `while`, `for`) - not even variable assignments -
-parse errors when encountered - not even variable assignments.
+is supported and will be considered parse errors when encountered.

 ```rust
 // The following are all syntax errors because the script is not an expression.